scullyio/scully/docs/community/starters.md

 ## Details

-Build your project showcase with Scully and Flotiq and present it to others all around the world!
+Build your projects showcase with Scully and Flotiq and present it to others all around the world!

 Uses Flotiq Angular SDK, which simplifies development!